Questions & Answers

-A: Indeed, the welfare assessed is ‘day-ahead welfare’ only.
+A: Yes, the welfare assessed is ‘day-ahead welfare’ only.
 Welfare considerations of subsequent market timeframes, ID and balancing, are not considered.

 Q: How to split capacity between DA and ID?

-A: Capacity calculation is a continuous process: by using the latest information available, the most capacity is provided for the upcoming timeframe(s).
-Or in other words: for the ID timeframe dedicated grid models will be created and dedicated capacity calculation will be performed to serve the ID market as good as possible.
+A: Capacity calculation is a continuous process: by using the latest available information, the most capacity is provided for the upcoming timeframe(s).
+Or in other words: for the ID timeframe dedicated grid models will be created and dedicated capacity calculation will be performed to serve the ID market as good as possible, considering the already allocated DA capacity.
 Note, in this respect, that an integral part of the capacity calculation is the assessment of the uncertainty that the TSOs are facing in their capacity calculation.
 It is expected that the uncertainty for the DA stage is larger than that for the ID stage, as better forecasts are available for the ID and less assumptions need to be made.
 The Reliability Margin (RM) reserved at the DA stage can thus partly be released on the ID stage.